wtetsu/gaze/README.md

 ## Why Gaze?
 (Features)

-Gaze is designed as a CLI tool that accelerates your coding.
+Plenty of 'update-and-run' tools exist, but if you're coding, Gaze is the  ideal choice — it's designed for coding flow.

 - 📦 Easy to use, out-of-the-box
 - ⚡ Lightning-fast response